Canada Monograph Updates 2026: Primary & Secondary Sunscreens, Acne Products, and What Companies Need to Know

 Practical implications for companies in 2026

 The recent monograph updates do not automatically impose new obligations on all products.
-However, they do require companies to:
+In general, these updates require a solid understanding of the changes and call for companies to:

 • reassess formulations against updated conditions,